Aluminum is one of the most commonly used materials in the manufacturing industry for making parts with complex shapes and geometries.

 There are different ways to post-process and enhance the quality of aluminum castings.

-Filing the surface of aluminum castings or machining them on a high-speed grinding wheel reduces any unevenness and enhances the surface finish of the product.
+Filing the surface or grinding aluminum castings on a high-speed grinding wheel reduces any unevenness and enhances the surface finish of the product.

 Heat treatment processes like annealing can increase the ductility and strength of castings by reorienting their grain structures and distributing them evenly.